-Kinesiology or Active Rehabilitation addresses body movement, performance and function.
-Our kinesiologists offer one-on-one sessions and show you active rehabilitation techniques such as exercise plans and stretches to help address your injuries.
+Active Rehabilitation addresses body movement, performance and function.
+Our specialists offer one-on-one sessions and show you active rehabilitation techniques such as exercise plans and stretches to help address your injuries.
 As your condition improves, your kinesiologist will change the active rehab therapies to address your needs.
-Our kinesiologists help educate you throughout the entire process so that you can continue your exercises independently.
+Our active rehabilitation specialists help educate you throughout the entire process so that you can continue your exercises independently.

 How can active rehab help me?

 - Improve overall posture and body mechanics.

 - Decrease whole body pain and discomfort, especially following a motor vehicle accident.

 - Restore range of motion by addressing soft tissue injuries.

 - Increase stability, flexibility, and exercise tolerance through gentle physical conditioning.

 What to expect from active rehab at Mountainview Health & Wellness?